 - Always try to carry a lighter backpack.
 If possible, carry only up to 10 kilos.

 - Never carry bread.
 Think about different ways of food that does not get monotonous.
 Now that there is an excellent product called Heatomate, which I reviewed recently, use that and carry some noodle packets.

 - Always buy groceries when it is available.

 - Take the walk slow and research a little more about the walk.

-I know this time around I could not do the entire walk, but that does not mean that I will not go again.
+Unfortunately, I could not do the entire walk, but that does not mean that I will not go again.
 There is always a next time and I will be more prepared the next time around.
-As of the walk – I completely recommend this spectacular Great Walk of New Zealand.
+As of the walk, it is a beautiful track with great views of the lake and I definitely recommend this spectacular Great Walk of New Zealand.

 If you are looking for tours and trips?
 Then definitely check out Viator.